privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

          *  If there is a match, the filter will set the specified state variable to false and thereby disables
          *  privacyIDEA for this entityID The first matching expression will take precedence.
          */
-        'setFalseEntityIDs' => array(
+        'excludeEntityIDs' => array(
             '/http(s)\/\/conditional-no2fa-provider.de\/(.*)/',
             '/http(.*)no2fa-provider.de/'
         ),
         /**
-         *  Per value in setFalseEntityIDs, you may specify another set of regular expressions to match the
+         *  Per value in excludeEntityIDs, you may specify another set of regular expressions to match the
          *  attributes in the SAML request.
 If there is a match in any attribute value, this filter will
          *  set the state variable to true and thereby enable privacyIDEA where it would be normally disabled
          *  due to the matching entityID.
 This may be used to enable 2FA at this entityID only for privileged
          *  accounts.
-         *  The key in setTrueAttributes must be identical to a value in setFalseEntityIDs to have an effect!
+         *  The key in includeAttributes must be identical to a value in excludeEntityIDs to have an effect!
          */
-        'setTrueAttributes' => array(
+        'includeAttributes' => array(
             '/http(s)\/\/conditional-no2fa-provider.de\/(.*)/' => array(
                 'memberOf' => array(
                     '/cn=2fa-required([-_])regexmatch(.*),cn=groups,(.*)/',